Awethon/awethon.github.io/content/posts/scala-wrappers.md

 ---
 title: "Different ways to implement wrappers in Scala"
 date: 2022-02-20T21:55:20+03:00
-modified: 2022-08-01T00:25:20+03:00
+modified: 2024-10-18T23:43:11+03:00
 draft: false
 tags: ["scala"]
 ---

-The wrapper pattern (or the proxy pattern) is a useful way of adding extra logic to the methods of a class without changing it.
-It might be handy in scenarios where an application needs to be heavily instrumented and putting all the instrumentation in business logic will make code less readable.
-To be more specific, wrappers are useful for logging, metering, and tracing, but not limited to it.
-For example, it might be useful to set timeouts and retries in wrappers.
-However, transforming arguments or return value in a wrapper is considered to be an anti-pattern.

 Scala is a great language with many features and a complex type system.
-Thus, it provides many ways to create wrappers, but not all of them will fit well in your application.
+It provides many ways to solve the same problem, but each way has its own pros and cons.
+Unfortunately, it's a common problem of scala developers to utilize the features of Scala, disregarding the cognitive load that it might bring to the team. \
+In this article, I'll try to advocate for a simple and easy-to-understand way of implementing wrappers in Scala.

+But what are these wrappers and what are they good for? \
+The wrapper pattern (or the proxy pattern) is a design pattern that allows to add new functionality to an existing class without altering it.
+It is useful in scenarios where an application needs to be instrumented, meaning it needs to be monitored, metered, and traced.
+Putting all the instrumentation in business logic will make code less readable by mixing business logic with monitoring code.
+And that's where wrappers shine.
+However, they can be used for other purposes as well (like timeouts and retries). \
+(NB: transforming an argument or a return value in a wrapper is considered to be an anti-pattern.)

+There are two main ways to implement wrappers in Scala: using trait mixins and using classic wrapper classes.
+In previous edition this article covered a third way of implementing wrappers in Scala using `Mid` type class from `tofu` library.
+But it had many disadvantages and `tofu` is not maintained anymore.
+So, I decided to remove it from the article.
+For some reason trait mixins were widely used in Scala community and in the past using mixins was considered to be "The Scala Way".
+And I still see developers using them.
+However, I don't think that using mixins is a good idea in most cases.
+I'll try to explain why in this article.

 ## Trait mixin

-One of the possible ways to create a wrapper is the trait mixin and abstract override techniques.
+One of the possible ways to create a wrapper is using the trait mixin and abstract override techniques.
 Scala has a sophisticated mechanism of dynamic class composition (inheritance, technically speaking) that allows to build a class from pieces (traits).
-While abstract override allows a trait to inherit another trait and to provide the implementation of a method that is able to call implementation from parent.
+While abstract override allows a trait to extend another trait and to provide the implementation of a method in the way that it will be able to call the implementation from its parent.

 {{< collapse2 `Mechanism explanation` >}}
-  Sounds difficult but in fact it is easy to understand.
+  I know that the description above might sound like gibberish, so let me explain it with an example.
   {{< highlight scala >}}
   // Our interface
   trait Printer {
     def print(): Unit
   }

-  // Sub-trait of Printer that overrides print
+  // A trait that extends Printer and overrides print
-  // and makes a call of a parent class implementation
+  // in the way that it makes a call to a parent class in its implementation
   // without any knowledge of what parent it is going to be.
-  // Thus, `abstract` keyword is needed. trait PrinterButCooler extends Printer {
+  // And because there's no parent known, `abstract` keyword is needed. trait PrinterButCooler extends Printer {
     abstract override def print(): Unit = {
       printf("Hello ")